 Consultation - How has the community, for example a local amenity group, been involved?

 To be inclusive development should be accessible to all regardless of age, disability, ethnicity or social grouping.
 This is also a requirement of building regulations.

 Why have the access points and routes been chosen?
 Do they assist in natural surveillance and designing out crime?

 How can everyone get onto the site and into the building?
 Has safe and level access been provided for disabled people?

 How is access for emergency services to be provided?

 Although not a requirement of the Circular, it may be appropriate to include information about circulation within the building in order to promote inclusive development in line with development plan policies.
 This is important for commercial development where access points for ambulances and fire engines are an important issue.

-4. Design Solution
+4. The Design Solution

 The design solution is the conclusion to the site analysis and the design process.
 The Statement should show how the solution has been arrived at.
 It should answer the following points: